Psychology Of Self-Awareness And Paranoia: Why Do People Ignore Me?

 Feeling like you are being ignored can have a serious impact on the development of relationships and can affect your mental health.
 However, with tools to develop more self-awareness and confidence, you may find that your concerns dissipate and that you begin to see yourself differently in social contexts.

-As you go about this process, you may also benefit from speaking with a licensed therapist.
-With BetterHelp, you can be matched with a therapist who has experience helping people who feel they are being ignored.
+As you engage in this process, you may also benefit from speaking with a licensed therapist.
+With BetterHelp, you can be matched with a therapist who has experience helping people who believe they are being ignored.
 Take the first step toward building confidence and connecting well with others and reach out to BetterHelp today.

 Seeking to improve your mental health?